matatata/PS5-DualSense-Wireless-Controller-X-Plane-Joystick-File/README.md

 Note that the Mic-Mute Button can only be used when connected via USB.
 The touch pad behaves like a regular button.
 Uncomment the "Button 14"-Settings in the joy-File.

 ## Important:
 Note that it was setup to work on an Apple Mac!
 It would have to be adapted for other operating systems as the axis and button numbers might differ.
+According to another User it also worked in windows so I included the Windows-file as well.
+I did not test it.

 See also [Developer Documentation](https://developer.x-plane.com/article/creating-joystick-configuration-joy-files/) and [https://feedback.x-plane.com/posts/1430/ps4-ps5-controller-support](https://feedback.x-plane.com/posts/1430/ps4-ps5-controller-support)